GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

 ### Create Tables

-Create the tables using `cbt createtable` command.
+Create the tables using `cbt` tool.

 ```
 cbt \